 At 2.02 am today, December 1st 2016 the Chichibu Night Festival, specifically the traditional music and performances of the festival, along with 32 festivals in Japan were confirmed and recorded as a UNESCO Intangible Cultural Heritage.
 Congratulations CHICHIBU. 🙂

-The floats of this 300 year old festival, which are very different to the better known Mikoshi (portable shrine), 奉奏are on wheels and are drawn by a rope, by bearers clad in traditional festival clothes.
+The floats of this 300 year old festival are very different to the better known Mikoshi (portable shrine). 「奉奏」are on wheels and are drawn by a rope, by bearers clad in traditional festival clothes.
 There are a number of different floats classified as Kasaboko or Yatai.
 Both are floats with beautifully carved ornate roofs.
 There are two main differences between them.
-The first is that the Kasaboko have an appendage on the roof, which remind me of Yorishiro, the white paper decorations you see around trees at shinto shrines.
+The first is that the Kasaboko have an appendage on the roof.
+They remind me of Yorishiro, the white paper decorations you see around trees at shinto shrines.
 The Yatai does not have this decoration.
 The second is that the Yatai have room for performers to sit and play music and / or dance, which Kasaboko do hot have.
-They floats are pulled around the town on both days of the festival:
+The floats are pulled around the town on both days of the festival:

 On the 2nd the floats will be pulled from Chichibu shrine from about 12 noon first to Miyakawa then Moto Machi, Naka Machi and finally Kami Machi at approximately 4 pm.
 During this time you can watch the floats being turned and danced around the street.
-The yatai will have live traditional music and you can witness traditional dance.
+The yatai will have live traditional music, moreover you can witness traditional dance.
 From 10 am to 3 pm you can see traditional performances in Chichibu Shrine.
-From 4 to 6 pm there is taiko drums and other traditional music performances around Seibu Chichibu station.
-Fireworks are from 7 to 8 pm.
+From 4 to 6 pm there is a taiko drums performance.
+You can also enjoy other traditional music performances around Seibu Chichibu station.
+The fireworks are generally held from about 7 pm.

 Dates / Hours: Every year on December 2nd from 10 am to about 8 pm and December 3rd from 9 am to midnight.